Graduate and Professional School

-Summer between junior and senior year
+What to do the summer between junior and senior year

-- Send scores to appropriate programs.
+- Send your test scores to the appropriate programs.

-- Visit programs of interest.
+- Visit your schools/programs of interest.

-- Continue preparing necessary documents for application.
+- Continue preparing the necessary documents for your application.

 - Begin requesting letters of recommendation.

-- Continue to complete necessary documents.
+- Continue to complete the necessary documents for your application.

-- Begin completing application.
+- Begin completing your application.

 - Submit documents well before the deadline.